 Timely failure detection is critical to maintaining data safety, but can become difficult as a cluster scales to many thousands of devices.
 For certain failures, such as disk errors or corrupted data, OSDs can self-report.
-Failures that make an OSD unreachable on the network, however, require active monitoring, which RADOS distributes by having each OSD monitor those peers with which it shares PGs.
-In most cases, existing replication traffic serves as a passive confirmation of liveness, with no additional communication overhead.
+Failures that make an OSD unreachable on the network, however, require active monitoring.
+Ceph distributes liveness verification by having each OSD monitor a pseudo-random subset of its peers.
+In certain cases, existing inter-OSD replication traffic serves as a passive confirmation of liveness, with no additional communication overhead.
 If an OSD has not heard from a peer recently, an explicit ping is sent.